AlchemyHAN/Nali-Raycast-Extension/README.md

-# Nali
+# Nali & Doggo Raycast Extension

-DNS Lookup and IP Geolocation
+A Raycast extension that integrates Nali and Doggo for performing DNS lookups and IP geolocation.